-You are right in saying that under the strong impression of this kingdom of God and his future, I have come into close contact with many persons who have not yet been reborn in the Biblical sense or were still very unclear in regard to this personal renewal.
+You are right in saying that under the strong impression of this kingdom of God and his future I have come into close contact with many persons who have not yet been reborn in the biblical sense or were still very unclear in regard to this personal renewal.
 But I never wanted to be associated more with those who were still outside God’s kingdom than with those who have been reborn and serve God’s kingdom.
 All the same, I do question a rebirth that has no connection with God’s coming kingdom; and I believe that God awakens many who open themselves to his coming kingdom but are still unclear about their personal forgiveness and salvation.
-The evangelizing task of devoting ourselves to people who truly hunger and are awakened by God must show us the way to acknowledge hunger for justice, thirst for God’s love, and expectation of God’s coming where they exist.
+The evangelizing task of devoting ourselves to people who truly hunger and are awakened by God must show us the way to acknowledge hunger for justice, thirst for God’s love, and expectation of God’s coming, which is in the same place as these people.
 We need to be given the strength from the Holy Spirit to testify to the new birth to those who are awakening – just like Jesus spoke to Nicodemus, a man who was gripped by the kingdom – as those in today’s Youth Movement and the Religious Socialists.
 But it is just as important that we give Christians – beginning with their personal lives – clear and definite witness of their great responsibility in respect to social justice in God’s kingdom, in respect to Jesus Christ’s coming kingdom of peace, and therefore in respect to the demands and promises of his Sermon on the Mount, just as Jesus did particularly to the group of his closest disciples…

 Article edited for length and clarity.